Introduction

 - Choose build tools: Maven/Gradle

-- Generate Runnable Project
+- Generate a Runnable Project

 6. Simplified REST API Development

-Creating REST APIs using Spring boot is very simple.
+Creating REST APIs using Spring Boot is very simple.

 Example REST Controller: